Influence of seasonal birth in humans: As a suicide risk factor

-Birth rates of people who later complete a suicide show disproportionate excess for April, May and June compared with the other months.
+Birth rates of people who later die by suicide show disproportionate excess for April, May and June compared with the other months.
 Overall, the risk of suicide increases by 17% for people born in the spring–early summer compared with those born in the autumn–early winter; this risk increase was larger for women (29.6%) than for men (13.7%).

 Research works in Sweden show that those who preferred suicide by hanging rather than poisoning or petrol gases were significantly more likely to be born during February–April.
 Maximum of the month-of-birth curve for preferring hanging was for March–April and the minimum was for September–October.

+However, other studies have shown that there is no effect of season of birth on psychological disorders, such as depression and anxiety.